 Promote Early Childhood Health and Development

 Children’s early experiences are critical in shaping the foundation for their long-term development and growth.
 Young children are capable of tremendous growth and resilience, even in the face of adversity.
-Nurturing and responsive relationships with parents and caregivers, as well as stimulating and engaging learning environments at home, in early care, and education settings can help promote positive outcomes in young children.
+Strategies to improve health and academic outcomes in young children include promoting nurturing and responsive relationships with parents and caregivers, fostering stimulating and engaging learning environments at home and in early care and education settings, and encouraging daily activity and healthful nutrition, beginning with infant breastfeeding.
 HHS is committed to ensuring the healthy growth and development of all young children by providing high-quality early care and education, ensuring continuity and consistency in quality care and services, and supporting the diverse needs of families of young children.

 HHS is supporting states in designing and implementing high-quality services and programs for children through the Race to the Top – Early Learning Challenge (RTT-ELC), an effort jointly administered by the U.S. Department of Education and HHS.
-This initiative is a first-of-its-kind competitive program that will provide funding to winning states to bring innovation and quality improvement to the full spectrum of early education programs – including child care, public pre-K, Head Start, and private preschools – with a focus on those programs serving children from disadvantaged and low-income families.
-RTT-ELC will promote early learning standards, workforce development, quality rating systems for early education programs, and connections between early learning programs and programs providing high-quality health, nutrition, mental health, and family support services.
+This initiative is a first-of-its-kind competitive program that provides funding to winning states to bring innovation and quality improvement to the full spectrum of early education programs – including child care, public pre-K, Head Start, and private preschools – with a focus on those programs serving children from disadvantaged and low-income families.
+RTT-ELC promotes early learning standards, workforce development, quality rating systems for early education programs, and connections between early learning programs and programs that provide high-quality health, nutrition, mental health, and family support services.

-HHS is supporting the foundations of children’s growth and development by promoting family engagement in early care and education programs and addressing the health, behavioral, and developmental needs of children.
-HHS is implementing health and safety standards and standards for health and behavioral screening and follow-up practices; these guidelines are an important part of quality improvement for Head Start/Early Head Start settings, child care and other early care and education settings.
-HHS is also supporting connections between early care and education settings and the Maternal, Infant and Early Childhood Home Visiting program.
-These efforts will promote positive outcomes for young children by ensuring that they are healthy and ready to learn and that their families are able to provide stimulating learning environments at home.
+HHS is supporting the foundations of children’s growth and development by promoting family engagement in early care and education programs, and addressing the health, behavioral, and developmental needs of children.
+HHS is implementing and supporting standards on health, safety, behavioral screening and follow-up practices, including guidelines for preventative activities such as newborn and childhood screenings, well-child visits and immunizations.
+These guidelines are an important part of quality improvement for Head Start and Early Head Start settings, child care, and other early care and education settings.
+HHS also is supporting connections between early care and education settings and the Maternal, Infant and Early Childhood Home Visiting program.
+These efforts will promote positive outcomes for young children by ensuring that they are healthy and ready to learn, and their families are able to provide stimulating learning environments at home.